mempool/mempool/production/README.md

-# mempool enterprise production instance
+# Deploying an Enterprise Production Instance

-These instructions are for setting up a serious production mempool website for Bitcoin mainnet, testnet, signet, Liquid mainnet and testnet, and Bisq.
-For home users, you should use one-click installation methods instead, and for advanced manual deployments of mainnet only see the top-level installation instructions.
+These instructions are for setting up a serious production Mempool website for Bitcoin (mainnet, testnet, signet), Liquid (mainnet, testnet), and Bisq.

+Again, this setup is no joke—home users should use [one of the other installation methods](../#installation-methods).

 ### Server Hardware

-Mempool V2 is powered by blockstream/electrs, which is a beast.
+Mempool v2 is powered by [blockstream/electrs](https://github.com/Blockstream/electrs), which is a beast.

 I recommend a beefy server:

-* 20C CPU (more is better)
+* 20-core CPU (more is better)
-* 64G RAM (more is better)
+* 64GB RAM (more is better)
 * 4TB SSD (NVMe is better)

 ### HDD vs SSD vs NVMe

-If you don't have a fast SSD or NVMe backed disk, that's fine.
-What you do is, go online and buy some fast new NVMe drives and wait for them to arrive.
-After you install them, throw away your old HDDs and then proceed with the rest of this guide.
+If you don't have a fast SSD or NVMe-backed disk, that's fine—go online and buy some fast new NVMe drives.
+When they arrive, install them, throw away your old HDDs, and then proceed with the rest of this guide.

 ## FreeBSD 13